thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## What's the difference between data and information?

-**Data** are facts.
+Simply put, **data** are facts.
 Here are some examples of data represented in JavaScript.

 ```javascript
 'Mary';